James Dashner: Career

-In 2013, it was announced that The Maze Runner film has been pushed back to a September 2014 release.
+In 2013, it was announced that The Maze Runner film had been pushed back to a September 2014 release.
 During the same period, it was announced that the second instalment, The Scorch Trials, had been picked up by Fox as a potential sequel to the currently unreleased first film.
 Dashner then released The Eye of Minds, which follows the life of Michael, a hacker employed by VirtNet.
 The book went onto become the first instalment of The Mortality Doctrine book series.
 In September 2014, The Maze Runner film adaptation was released and had a worldwide box office total of $348.3 million.
 Fox announced that the sequel to the first film would be released nearly a year to the date in September 2015.

 A third film, The Maze Runner: The Death Cure, was set to be released in 2017.
 Actor Dylan O'Brien was injured on the set of the film in 2015, resulting in lengthy delays to filming while he recovered.
 The film was released in January 2018, and like the two previous films in the trilogy, broke $250 million in box office revenue.
-In July 2018, Dashner stated that he was writing a new book from scratch, the first time he had done it in 15 years.
+In July 2018, Dashner stated that he was writing a new book from scratch, the first time he had done so in 15 years.

 Following the release of Maze Runner: The Death Cure, comments were posted anonymously on the School Library Journal website, alleging that Dashner had engaged in sexual harassment.
 Four comments claimed harassment by Dashner, and two more said that they had reported him in a Medium survey about harassment.
 A commenter later claimed to have been one of the accusers, and said that they "made it up".
 One of those commenters claimed to have been subject to "months of manipulation, grooming and gaslighting".
 Following this, Dashner's agent, Michael Bourret, stated that he "couldn't in good conscience continue working with [him]".
 Dashner published a statement on Twitter, which said, in part: "I didn't honor or fully understand boundaries and power dynamics.
 I can sincerely say that I have never intentionally hurt another person.
 But to those affected, I am so deeply sorry.
 I am taking any and all criticisms and accusations very seriously, and I will seek counseling and guidance to address them."
 Dashner's publisher, Penguin Random House, stated that it will not publish any further books by him.
 The accusations were part of the larger Me Too movement.

-In October 2021, Dashner released the adult horror novel, The House of Tongues with Riverdale Avenue Books.
+In October 2021, Dashner released the adult horror novel The House of Tongues with Riverdale Avenue Books.
 The storyline follows single father David Player, who is trying to raise four children while dealing and processing a childhood trauma.
 It follows David's recollection of events both past and present in first person.
 The book received mainly positive press and reviews following its release.